kooroshariyaee/kooroshariyaee.github.io/_pages/talks.md

 February 27.
 Toronto, Canada.

 ## Refereed conference presentations
+* **Ariyaee, Koorosh**, Philip Monahan, Jessamyn Schertz.
+(2025).
+Lexical representation of noncanonical forms: Evidence from Persian.
+Oral presentation at *The Annual Meeting of the Cognitive Science Society (CogSci 2025)*.
+July 30-Aug.
+2. San
+Francisco, USA.

+* **Ariyaee, Koorosh**, Philip Monahan, Jessamyn Schertz.
+(2025).
+The representation of noncanonical forms in Persian.
+Oral presentation at *The Fourth North American Conference on Iranian Linguistics (NACIL 4)*.
+May 23-25.
+University of Toronto Mississauga.

 * **Ariyaee, Koorosh**, Chahla Ben-Ammar, Talia Tahtadjian, Alexei Kochetov.
 (2023).
 An acoustic analysis of guttural fricatives in Arabic, Armenian, and Kurdish.
 Oral presentation at *The Third North American Conference in Iranian Linguistics (NACIL 3)*.
 April 21-23.
 UCLA.